jeff4/bionotes.github.io/_comp/git-notes.md

 ## 2023 Log

 ## 9/14/2023
-* First time I created a git-aware local directory and then pushed it to github.
+* Created a git-aware local directory and then pushed it to github.
 Not optimal, but I used the web UI to create a new repo at github.com.
 * Next, I used my terminal to navigate to the local a2-astro directory.
 I followed [these instructions](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git):
 	* `git remote add origin git@github.com:jeff4/a2-astro.git`
 	* Then I verified that fetch/pull has the correct URLs (aka authenticated by SSH rather than HTTPS) with the command `git remote -v`